 roanoke

-Small white beads made from shells, once used as ornaments and as a form of currency among Native American peoples of colonial-era Virginia.
+Roanoke (noun) means Small white beads made from shells, once used as ornaments and as a form of currency among Native American peoples of colonial-era Virginia.
+Example: “Traders exchanged strings of roanoke for furs and tobacco.”

-How to Use Roanoke
+How to use roanoke

 Learner’s notesIn plain EnglishA historical term for small polished shell beads used as decoration and as an early form of currency.